Last Updated on March 22, 2021 by HVAC

 - Chronic fatigue

 - Recurring cold and flu-type symptoms

 There are steps that you can take to improve your air quality at home and thereby improve your overall health.
-One such option that you can chose in your battle of pollution is to have Central Air Purification in addition to properly maintaining your HVAC system through proper furnace vent cleaning, changing of filters and other annual maintenance issues.
+One such option that you can chose in your battle of pollution is to have Central Air Purification in addition to properly maintaining your HVAC system through proper furnace plenum and vent cleaning, changing of filters and other annual maintenance issues.

 Why Central Air Purification?

 Wouldn’t vacuuming alone do the trick to handle all of your dirt and pollution removal?
 Cleaning and vacuuming can only remove dirt and other visible contaminants settled on floors and other surfaces.
 Airborne pollutants and allergens are invisible to the naked eye, but nonetheless very dangerous.

 Studies have shown that more than 99% of airborne particles are smaller than 1 micron in size and can remain airborne for up to a few days.
 Vacuuming can often worsen the problem by stirring up microscopic particles that have settled in your home.
 Most standard vacuum cleaner filters are not efficient enough to capture particles this small, so they can actually get tossed right back into the air again, causing you more issues than when you started on your mission to get your home clean.